 Almonty adopted RCG's stock option plan under which it can grant options to directors, officers, employees and consultants for up to 10% of the issued and outstanding common shares.
 Under the plan, the exercise price of an option may not be less than the closing market price during the trading day immediately preceding the date of the grant of the option, less any applicable discount allowed by the TSX Venture Exchange.
 The options can be granted for a maximum term of 10 years and vest at the discretion of the Board of Directors of Almonty.
-The plan and all grants of options under the plan (including each of the grants described below) were approved by Almonty's shareholders at its Annual and Special Meeting of Shareholders held on March 26, 2012.
+The plan was approved by Almonty's shareholders at its Annual and Special Meeting of Shareholders held on March 26, 2013.

 On September 26, 2011, Almonty granted 1,250,000 incentive stock options to directors, officers and employees of the Company and its subsidiaries.
-Each option is exercisable for one common share in the capital of Almonty at a price of \$1.00 per share for a period of 10 years from the date of grant.
-750,000 of the options vested immediately and 500,000 of the options vest over a two-year period.
+Each option is exercisable for one common share in the capital of Almonty at a price of \$1.00 per share for a period of ten years from the date of grant.
+750,000 of the options vested on March 26, 2012 and 500,000 of the options vest over a two year period.
 The grant resulted in a stock-based compensation expense, using the Black-Scholes option pricing model, of \$363 being recorded in the period ended September 30, 2011.
 The weighted average fair value of the stock options granted was \$0.48 per option.

-During the year ended September 30, 2012, the Company recorded non-cash compensation expense of \$178 related to the vesting of a portion of the 500,000 options granted on September 26, 2011 that vest over a two-year period.
-While the options vest in two instalments on the anniversary of the grant date, the Company has recorded the non-cash compensation expense for each tranche evenly over their respective vesting periods.
-The notional number of options associated with the non-cash compensation expense totalled 375,000, leaving 125,000 options whose expense will be recognized over the remaining 12 months of the vesting period.
+During the year ended September 30, 2013, the Company recorded non-cash compensation expense of \$59 (\$178 for the year ended September 30, 2012) related to the vesting of a portion of the 500,000 options granted on September 26, 2011 that vested over a two year period.
+While the options vested in two instalments on the anniversary of the grant date, the Company has recorded the non-cash compensation expense for each tranche evenly over their respective vesting periods.
+The notional number of options associated with the non-cash compensation expense totalled 125,000 for the year ended September 30, 2013.
+As of September 30, 2013, all 500,000 options associated with this grant have vested.